biegaj/biegaj/README.md

 ![alt text](images/-about_me.png)\
 \
+### who am i
 I am a 16 year old Polish student growing up in the UK.

+### programming
 I started programming in 2014 with Batch, creating simple scripts to ask questions like, 'What is your name?' or 'What's your favourite colour?'.
 In 2016 I created easy Lua scripts to make games on ROBLOX and in 2018 I started studying C# properly.
 It is my main language and my first to properly learn and study.
 I am now studying front-end web development although I worked solo on databases and back-end for my website, https://www.biegaj.co.uk.

 ![alt text](images/-future.png)\
 \